Abstract Data Types (ADTs) and Data Structures: A practical guide

 Selecting the appropriate data structure for a particular task is crucial for optimizing performance and efficiency.
 The choice depends on several factors, including:

-- The types of operations that will be performed frequently: To give you an idea, if searching is a common operation, a hash table or a balanced tree might be a good choice.
+- The types of operations that will be performed frequently: As an example, if searching is a common operation, a hash table or a balanced tree might be a good choice.
 If insertion and deletion are frequent, a linked list might be more suitable.

 - The size of the data set: For small data sets, the performance differences between different data structures might be negligible.
-On the flip side, for large data sets, the choice of data structure can have a significant impact on performance.
+Still, for large data sets, the choice of data structure can have a significant impact on performance.

 - Memory constraints: Some data structures require more memory than others.